Battle of the Persian Gate: Aftermath

 Similarities between the battle fought at Thermopylae and the Persian Gates have been recognized by ancient and modern authors.
 The Persian Gates played the role "of a Persian Thermopylae and like Thermopylae it fell."
 The Battle of the Persian Gates served as a kind of reversal of the Battle of Thermopylae, fought in Greece in 480 BC in an attempt to hold off the invading Persian forces.
-Here, on Alexander's campaign to exact revenge for the Persian invasion of Greece, he faced the same situation from the Persians.
+Here, on Alexander's campaign to avenge the Persian invasion of Greece, he faced the same situation from the Persians.
 There are also accounts that an Iranian shepherd led Alexander's forces around the Persian defenses, just as a local Greek showed the Persian forces a secret path around the pass at Thermopylae.

 The defeat of Ariobarzanes' forces at the Persian Gate removed the last military obstacle between Alexander and Persepolis.
 Upon his arrival at the city of Persepolis, Alexander appointed a general named Phrasaortes as successor of Ariobarzanes.
 Alexander seized the treasury of Persepolis, which at the time held the largest concentration of wealth in the world, and guaranteed himself financial independence from the Greek states.
 Four months later, Alexander allowed the troops to loot Persepolis, kill all its men and enslave all its women, perhaps as a way to fulfill the expectations of his army and the Greek citizens, or perhaps as a final act of vengeance towards the Persians.
 This destruction of the city can be viewed as unusual, as its inhabitants had surrendered without a fight and Alexander had earlier left Persian cities he conquered, such as Susa, relatively untouched.
 In May 330 BC, Alexander ordered the terrace of Persepolis, including its palaces and royal audience halls, to be burned before he left to find Darius III.
 Sources disagree as to why he ordered the destruction: it could have been a deliberate act of revenge for the burning of the Acropolis of Athens during the second Persian invasion of Greece, an impulsive, drunken act, or it could have been out of Alexander's supposed anger over not being recognized as the legitimate successor to Darius III.